dbddv01/GPT-Sequencer/README.md

 - **Procedural Prompt Chaining with Tools**: Enables procedural chaining of prompts with tools for web scraping, internet search, etc., enhancing task automation capabilities.

 - **Guided Outputs with Grammar GNBF File**: Utilizes a grammar GNBF file to guide outputs, creating an ecosystem suitable for beginners to advanced users.

 ## Application Screenshots
+Some work in progress documentation can be found [here](https://github.com/dbddv01/GPT-Sequencer.github.io)

 Below are various screenshots that illustrate the application's functionalities: